bps-github7/Class_Generator/documentation/inline_specification.md

 1. Append the switch to the end of a single class spec (as the fourth argument, procceding from methods) to apply the switch to ALL file.

-`Class_A / Class_B : A1, A2/ B1, B2  : SMmethod/ CMmethod, method1 : -t -e{comp,send}`
+`Class_A / Class_B : A1, A2/ B1, B2  : SMmethod/ CMmethod, method1 : -te`

-generated files will be generated with testing and then be compressed and sent via email. (non-specific)
+Generated files will be generated with testing and then be compressed and sent via email. (non-specific)

 2. or apply it in coordinatation with your identifiers to apply the switch selectively.

 `A/ B/ C: attr1/ _attr2/ __attr3 : SMmethod/ CMmethod / CMmethod2 : -t / / -t`

-generates unit testing for classes A and C, but not B.
+Generates unit testing for classes A and C, but not B (specific).

-Elaborate example demonstrating the -m and -a flags

 `A/ B/ C: attr1/ _attr2/ __attr3 : SMmethod/ CMmethod / CMmethod2 : -m / -a / -m`